 Dialog driven software installation

-Stacks are reusable
+Stacks in computer science assignments are reusable

 Once you have the configuration set up, you can create a Stack to provide each student with an identical environment and data files that only they have access to.
 You can even reuse the Stack for all of the assignments in a class, which provides your students a problem-free coding environment for the entire course.
 You can set assignments to always use the latest version of a Stack, so if you update the Stack, all assignments that use that particular Stack will be prompted to update to the latest version.

-Share Stacks with your Colleagues
+Share Stacks in your computer science department

 If you’d like to share your Stacks, you can set the Stack ownership to your institution’s organization and thereby make the configuration available to other instructors.
 Sharing configured Stacks among departmental colleagues ensures that everyone is using the same tools for their classes.